justdoanything/DataParser/README.md

 DataParser
 ===
 ## Project Info
+I try to apply java design pattern I studied and tell you what I applied.

 This program parses simple data to make your job easier.\
 You can run this after importing with jar file or refer to the code as it is.